 In this verse all three uses of the pronoun he refer to Epaphroditus.
-If this would be unclear in your language consider clarifying this in your translation.
+If your readers would misunderstand this, consider clarifying this in your translation in a way that would be natural.
 Alternate translation: "seeing that Epaphroditus has been longing to be with you all and is distressed because you heard that he was sick" (See: Pronouns - When to Use Them )